Wall and Checkpoints in Palestine

 An Israeli manufacturer of security and perimeter protection technology.
 Its equipment is installed in illegal Israeli settlements and the separation wall in the occupied West Bank.

-A US manufacturer of security and inspection systems.
-It provides these systems to US border checkpoints and to Israeli military checkpoints in the occupied Palestinian territory.
+A US-based manufacturer of security and inspection systems, which are used at US border checkpoints and Israeli military checkpoints in the occupied Palestinian territory.

 An Israeli company (formerly Magal Security Systems) specializing in high-tech security systems for fences and walls.
 Its systems are installed in the West Bank and Gaza walls.